When stuck at home, as we all are, there seems to be endless rounds of, “Mom, I’m bored!”

-Acronyms are easy ways for my children (and me) to remember activities to keep themselves busy and happy during the free time of summer.
+Acronyms are easy ways for my children (and me) to remember activities to keep themselves busy and energized during the free time.

 Get your free No More “Mom, I’m Bored!” printable here, then read on for TONS of ideas for each category.